-On 1 July 2019, the Public Accountants and Auditors Board made a pronouncement on the application of International accounting Standard ("IAS") 29 Financial reporting in Hyperinflationary economies in Zimbabwe.
-The pronouncement requires that companies that prepare and present financial statements for financial periods on or after 1 July 2019 to apply requirements of IAS 29 ' Financial reporting in Hyperinflationary economies'.
-Monetary items, assets and liabilities; and non monetary assets and liabilities carried at revalued amounts have not been restated as they are presented at the measuring unit expressed to the conduct of the spectrum of the unit current at the end of the reporting period.
-A net monetary loss was recognised in the statement of profit or loss Comparative amounts have been restated to reflect the change in the reporting period.
+On 11 October 2019, the Public Accountants and Auditors Board made a pronouncement on the application of International accounting Standard ("IAS") 29 Financial reporting in Hyperinflationary economies in Zimbabwe.
+The pronouncement requires that companies that prepare and present financial statements for financial periods on or after 1 July 2019 apply requirements of IAS 29 'Financial reporting in Hyperinflationary economies'.
+Monetary items, assets and liabilities; and non monetary assets and liabilities carried at revalued amounts have not been restated as they are presented at the measuring unit current at the end of the reporting period.
+A net monetary loss was recognised in the statement of profit or loss.
+Comparative amounts have been restated to reflect the change in the reporting period.

-Judgement has been used in the various assumptions used such as the consumer price indices for the various years due to limitation of data available
+Judgement has been used in the various assumptions used such as the consumer price indices for the various years due to limitation of data available.

 Indices Conversion factor

 CPI as at 31 December 2019 551.63 1.000

-CPI as at 30 June 2019 CPI as at 30 June 2018 172.6 62.62 3.196 8.809
+CPI as at 30 June 2019 172.6 3.196

+CPI as at 30 June 2018 62.62 8.809

-Average CPI 2019 162 0.000
+Average CPI 2019 162

 Average CPI 2018 64

 Average CPI 2017 60.8

-Impairment losses on loans and advances 3.2
+3.2 Impairment losses on loans and advances